Jonesey86/Jonesey86/README.md

 ## About Me 💬.
 - Currently learning programming and coding through Jobloop
-- 13 years experience with customer relations.
+- 13 years experience with customer relations both internal and external customers.
 - In my spare time I enjoy spending time with my family, reading, learning more about coding, and gaming.
 - I speak English and Norwegian fluently.
 - Im passionate about learning coding/programming and broadening my knowledge as a backend developer.